revelfire/revelfire.github.io/about.md

 ### What's This?

 RevelFire is a premium software consultancy in Austin, TX.
-We specialize in all the latest and greatest, including:
+We pride ourselves in staying at the forefront of technology innovation, and specialize in all the latest and greatest, including:

-* Realtime Analytics (Apache Kafka/Streams, AWS Athena)
+* "Realtime Analytics"
-* Machine Learning (Specializing in Data Engineering and Training)
+* "Machine Learning" (Specializing in Data Engineering and Training)
-* Big Data (PrestoDB, AWS Stack, Apache Spark, Cassandra)
+* "Big Data", Design & Tooling
-* Microservice Architecture (Spring Boot, Vertx, NodeJs, AWS Lambda, SparkJava...etc)
+* "Microservice" Architecture

 Our services are primarily focused on helping you: